Send Joshua Project a photo

 |Affinity Bloc:||Latin-Caribbean Americans|

-The Amahuaca are a tribe who live in the southeast Amazon mostly in Peru while some live in Brazil.
+The Amahuaca are a tribe who live in the Amazon rainforest.
+Most live in Peru while a smaller group live in Brazil.
 They have several names and one of them is Ipitineri.

-* Pray that the Amahuaca get the whole Bible in their language and that it leads them to Jesus Christ.
+Pray that the Amahuaca get the whole Bible in their language.